Social performance indicators

 PR5 Practices related to customer satisfaction and results of customer satisfaction surveys

-Lemminkäinen tracks its customer satisfaction with international NPS (Net Promoter Score) customer satisfaction survey.
-In 2013, the survey was conducted in Finland, Sweden, Norway, Denmark and the Baltic countries.
-Russia was not included in the survey this time.
+Lemminkäinen tracks its customer satisfaction with the international NPS (Net Promoter Score) customer satisfaction survey.
+In 2014, the survey was not conducted due to the Deliver 2014 cost-saving programme.
+The company will conduct a customer satisfaction survey in 2015.

 PR6 Adherence to laws, standards and voluntary codes related to marketing communications, advertising, promotion and sponsorship

-In addition to meeting with the customers, Lemminkäinen also keeps them informed about current issues through the web pages, customer magazine and newsletters.
-The advertising focuses on creating recognition for the range of solutions and services, and it complies with the guidelines of the International Chamber of Commerce ICC.
+In 2014, in addition to meeting with the customers, Lemminkäinen also kept them informed about current issues through the customer magazine and newsletters.
+The company's advertising focuses on creating recognition of the range of solutions and services, and it complies with the International Chamber of Commerce ICC guidelines.